-- (a) is false; - (b) is misleading in a material particular; or - (c) fails to state a fact that is required to be stated or that is necessary to make the statement not misleading.
+- (a) is false; - (b) is misleading in a material particular; or - (c) fails to state a fact that is required to be stated or that is necessary to make the statement not misleading. - 97.
+No person shall, whether in or from within the Currency Union or elsewhere, circulate or disseminate, or be involved in the circulation or dissemination of any statement or information to the effect that the price for the trading in securities on a licensed marketplace will, or is likely to rise or fall or be maintained, because of a transaction, or other act or thing done, in relation to those securities, if-

-97. Dissemination of information about illegal transactions.
+Dissemination of information about illegal transactions.